kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/index.md

 ## Existing log appender implementations

 There are several default log appender implementations that are available out of the box for each Kaa installation.
 A Kaa developer is able to add, update and delete log appenders using Admin UI or Admin REST API.
-After adding log appender please [configure your application](#data-collection-sdk-api) or use
+After adding log appender ensure the data collection feature is [configured appropriately](#data-collection-sdk-api).
+For sample purposes [data collection demo](#data-collection-demo) application can be used as well.
-[data collection demo](#data-collection-demo) application for log delivery.
 For more information about architecture, configuration and administration refer to the corresponding log appender:

 * ### [Cassandra log appender]({{root_url}}Programming-guide/Key-platform-features/Data-collection/Cassandra-log-appender)